 Corrosion of the external vane or spring shaft surface will not normally affect the performance of the actuator or spring, but excessive corrosion may cause wear of the shaft seal and may allow ingress of dirt or water to the internal surface of the actuator and bearing area and cause early failure of the spring.
-If this has occurred, then replacement is recommended.
+Replacement is recommended if this occurs.

-If severe corrosion is seen on the external case surface, replacement is advised.
-Discuss Kinetrol for higher corrosion resistant alternatives.
+If severe corrosion is visible on external case surfaces, replacement is advised before fracture under operating stresses occurs.
+Contact Kinetrol if uncertain or for higher corrosion resistant alternatives.